F5Networks/f5-ci-docs/docs/marathon/index.rst

 ````````````

 In Marathon, container-based applications using Docker BRIDGE mode must have `port mappings`_ configured. [#dockerbridge]_
-For Applications proxied by the |mctlr-long|, these port mappings make it possible for the BIG-IP to route external traffic to `service ports`_ inside the Mesos cluster.
+For Applications proxied by the |mctlr-long|, these port mappings make it possible for the BIG-IP to route external traffic to `service ports`_ inside the Apache Mesos cluster.
 You can define multiple port mappings for a Marathon Application.

 .. important::

-    Mesos commonly restricts binding to ports in a specific range.
-Consult the Mesos `ports resource`_ to see what ports are available in your cluster before defining service ports and/or port mappings for your applications.
+    Apache Mesos commonly restricts binding to ports in a specific range.
+Consult the Apache Mesos `ports resource`_ to see what ports are available in your cluster before defining service ports and/or port mappings for your applications.

     Incorrect port mappings may result in deployment failures.
 See :ref:`Troubleshooting your Marathon deployments <troubleshoot-marathon>` for more information.